weiranios/weiranios.github.io/index.md

 *What?* Classes like NSDateFormatter, NSCalendar are heavy to instantiate.

 *How?* Create *singleton* (and it should be thread-safe if the singleton is created properly.)

+*Tips:* If possible, use UNIX epoch (an Int) to represent a date.
+That speeds up date object creation (vs. creation by parsing date formatted string.)

 ## 2016-10-10